 - Chris Ciota, Recycling Coordinator

-Chris Ciota is the newly appointed Recycling Coordinator but has been an employee with the Village since 2004.
-Prior to his appointment as Recycling Coordinator, Chris also held the following positions: laborer, equipment operator I, equipment operator II and worked on the Stormwater MS4 program.
+Chris Ciota is the Highway/Sanitation Foreman as well as the Recycling Coordinator and has been an employee with the Village since 2004.
+Chris oversees the Highway/Sanitation crew with their daily tasks as well as coordinating our recycling program.
+Prior to his appointment as Highway/Sanitation Foreman and Recycling Coordinator, Chris also held the following positions: laborer, equipment operator I, equipment operator II and worked on the Stormwater MS4 program.
 Chris is a life-long resident of the Village of Colonie, a graduate of Christian Brothers Academy and has a bachelor’s degree from Franklin Pierce University.

 Terms to know: